Have a Wonderful Thai Massage

 Thai Massage Short History

-The person associated with founding or codifying Thai Massage was Shivaga (or Jivaka) Komalaboat.
-He is reported to have been born in northern India, and became a doctor of traditional medicine.
-According to some sources, he was a contemporary, even advisor, of The Buddha and great kings.
+The person associated with founding or codifying Thai Massage was Shivaga (or Jivaka) Komalaboat (probably several people were involved over time).
+He is reported to have been born in northern India, and became a practitioner of traditional medicine.
+According to some enthusiastic sources, he was a contemporary, even advisor, of The Buddha, and great kings.
 He moved to what is now Tibet.
 He is considered one of the historically important students of the original master teachers of the Ayurvedic tradition.
 His teachings came to Thailand and Burma over a thousand years ago.
 The Father Doctor Jivaka is so important to traditional medicine throughout all these areas that he is also called the "Thrice Crowned King of Tibetan medicine."

 A Word on Thai Pronunciation

 The Thai word nuat (or nuad), when pronounced with a high tone in the first syllable, means massage.
-The Thai word nuat (or nuad), when pronounced with a low tone in the first syllable, means mustache.
-Make sure when you ask for Nuat Boran, you are asking for ancient massage, not ancient mustache.
+When pronounced with a low tone in the first syllable, the Thai word nuat (or nuad) means mustache (facial hair in general).
+Make sure when you ask for Nuat Thai (or Nuat Borarn) you are asking for Thai massage, not Thai mustache.

 "Pali" is a scriptural and liturgical language of Hinayana (Theravada) Buddhism.
 "Om Namo Shivago" is a Pali prayer, often sung as a mantra before giving Thai massage to invoke and remember the founder.
 "Om Namo" is a Pali / Sanskrit word meaning "in the name of, or in remembrance of."
 Many schools of Thai massage and medicine invoke his memory and blessing by reciting his prayer, every day, twice a day.